dedsecurity/dpt/DEVELOPERS.md

 ## Sample generation

-To generate samples from the small model:
+To generate samples of the small model:
 ```
 python src/generate_text.py
 ```